AnyaRum/Data_science_intensive_capstone_project/capstone_project_proposal.md

 8| good_for_kids

 ##4.
 Aprroach
-	* Remove duplicated images from the data sets (in case users uploaded the same picture 	multiple times by mistake or chain restaurants upload the same pictures on the website)
+First of all, it necessary to remove duplicated images from the data sets (in case users uploaded the same picture multiple times by mistake or chain restaurants upload the same pictures on the website).
+Second, image representation procedure will be implemented.
+Third, the feature selection procedure will be developed.
+And at the last stage, semi-supervised (?) machine learning algorithms for classification.
-	* Implement image representation
-	* Feature selection
-	* Implement semi-supervised machine learning algos

 ##5.
 Deliverables

-	* Slide desk showing the problem statement, implemented approach and results
+	* **Slide desk showing the problem statement, implemented approach and results**
-	* IPython notebook with codes
+	* **IPython notebook with codes/codebook**
-	* Intended score in Kaggle completion is 0.7
+	* **Intended score in the Kaggle completion is 0.7 (Mean F1-Score; https://www.kaggle.com/c/yelp-restaurant-photo-classification/details/evaluation)**